AggressivelyMeows/Horseman/README.md

 - A machine with Wrangler 2
 - A paid Workers subscription ($5 a month, used for the password hashing Worker)
 - A setup, working password hashing Worker: (https://github.com/AggressivelyMeows/password-hashing)
-- Please read the README to get the Worker setup correctly.
+- Please read the README to get the passowrd hashing Worker setup correctly.

 #### Step 1 - Config
 Open wrangler.toml and edit the lines described by the comments.
 Make sure to follow them precicely otherwise Horseman will not work.